alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-plants-seeds-bulbs-and-wood.markdown

 Email or post the completed form to [APHA](https://www.gov.uk/government/organisations/animal-and-plant-health-agency/about/access-and-opening#specialist-service-centres-ssc)or([DEARA](https://www.dardni.gov.uk/contact) in Northern Ireland.

-A permit costs £63 (or £37 to re-import).
+A permit costs £74 (or £59 to re-export).
 You should receive it within 15 working days.

 If you're exporting as part of conservation work, you might be able to [get a fee waiver](https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/50323/form-citb20.pdf).